 A trifold brochure is a page containing three panels per side for a total of six panels inside and outside of a brochure (it's important to understand how to fold a pamphlet!).
 Two of the panels are the same width, while one panel is slightly narrower to accommodate the roll fold.

 We will be creating a file with six pages and altering the Master Pages later on.
 This approach will allow us to easily move panels on a template when necessary.
 We will also be able to make a PDF with crop marks, which will indicate the position of the folds.
 Do make sure to indicate this to the printer to avoid any mistakes.

-Looking for an InDesign trifold template?
+Looking for InDesign trifold template inspiration?
 Check out our recommended brochures in these articles:

 - InDesign Templates23 Best Trifold Brochure Templates & Examples (Word, InDesign, & PSD)Melody Nieves